JOB ANNOUNCEMENT – NOVEMBER 2023

 The Southern Center for Human Rights is working for equality, dignity, and justice for people impacted by the criminal legal system in the Deep South.
 SCHR fights for a world free from mass incarceration, the death penalty, the criminalization of poverty, and racial injustice.

-Over our forty-five-year history, SCHR has forced county, state, and federal governments to make significant improvements in prisons and jails to reduce overcrowding, provide adequate medical and mental health care, and abate violence and abuse.
-We have argued and won five death penalty cases at the United States Supreme Court, four of which challenged profound race discrimination in capital trials.
+Over our forty-six-year history, SCHR has litigated precedent-setting cases in the South, in hostile climates, against all odds.
+SCHR has forced county and state governments to make significant improvements in prisons and jails to reduce overcrowding, provide adequate medical and mental health care, and abate violence and abuse.
+We have argued and won five death penalty cases at the US Supreme Court, four of which challenged profound race discrimination in capital trials.
 Our combined litigation and policy advocacy helped bring about the creation of a statewide public defender system in Georgia.
-Our advocacy has advanced significant decarceration reforms in the Georgia General Assembly.
-Today, SCHR embraces multifaceted strategies in its fight for a world free from mass incarceration, the death penalty, the criminalization of poverty, and racial injustice.
-For more information about SCHR, visit www.schr.org.
+For more information about SCHR, see our website at www.schr.org.

 About the Position

-The Development Director is responsible for setting and implementing SCHR’s development plan and creating strategy to achieve the annual budget.
-This includes managing development activities (including special events, donor database, and donor cultivation and stewardship); engaging the Board of Directors, staff, and volunteers in fundraising efforts; and identifying new sources of funding.
-Our $4.2 million annual budget supports a 40-person staff and the cost of investigation, litigation, and organizing against the abuses of the criminal justice system in the South.
+The Development Director is a leader in the organization whose work is critical to ensuring that we have the resources necessary to be impactful.
+The Development Director is responsible for setting and implementing SCHR’s development plan and creating strategy to achieve our annual budget.
+This includes managing development activities (including special events, our donor database, and donor cultivation and stewardship); engaging the Board of Directors, staff, and volunteers in fundraising efforts; and identifying new sources of funding.
+Our $4.9 million annual budget supports a 35-person staff and the cost of investigation, litigation, and organizing against the abuses of the criminal legal system in the South.
 SCHR neither solicits nor receives government funding.

 SCHR’s revenue stream comes from a mix of foundation grants, individual and corporate contributions, special events, fellowships, and investment income.
 SCHR employs a variety of fundraising strategies to ensure we have the financial resources necessary to fulfill our mission.
-SCHR has a significant base of foundation support, many of whom have been supporting our work for years, and we have continued to cultivate new foundation donors to help us build upon our work.
 SCHR typically hosts four in-person fundraisers per year, which take place in Atlanta, San Francisco, New York, and Washington, D.C.

 - Identify, cultivate, and grow individual donor base